rustle/AX/README.md

 Hopefully make it a little easier to use HIServices Accessibility APIs in Swift.

-The goal of this package is to provide a nice overlay to existing API, not extend any functionality or solve any of thorny parts of using the HIServices Accessibility APIs.
+The goal of this package is to provide a nice overlay to existing API, not extend any functionality or solve any of the thorny parts of using the HIServices Accessibility APIs.

 ### Observer Example